emanbob/gsgdev01/README.md

 # gsgdev01
-building a loop fir my son
+building a loop for my son